Tschudin Chocolates & Confections, Middletown

 If and when we are here, you are still welcome to come in so long as you are patient – service may be slow – and can put up with clutter as we rip the place apart.

 Regardless, the quality and creativity of the chocolates overwhelms any reservations one might have dropping major coin for high-end chocolate amidst junk.

 Adventurous chocolate lovers will find plenty to surprise the taste buds at Tschudin Chocolates on Middletown’s vibrant Main Street, where the sweets are handmade using exotic flavors and spices and fresh, local ingredients.
 Grownups will enjoy a cup of fresh-brewed coffee, custom-made hot chocolate and amoretti truffle, while the young (and young at heart) can take a “Wonka” tour of the candy kitchen and then taste the treats they have seen created.

 Chef Tschudin wears chef whites and a toque blanche apparently at all times.
 After all, he came bursting from the back kitchen in his full regalia on a random afternoon in January when we entered.
 Despite his apparent wackiness, he takes this chocolate thing darn seriously.

-We got stories upon stories about the derivation of some of his chocolates..
+We heard stories upon stories about the derivation of some of his chocolates..
 Some of the spiced chocolates evoked travelogues from years gone by.
 Upon learning that Hoang was from Vietnam, we got a story about a trip to southeast Asia and the award-winning “Night in Tunisia” candy (chocolate filled with pepper and coriander)… and I assume everyone knows Tunisia is nowhere near Vietnam, but whatever.